10 Ways Pets Help Improve Your Stress & Mental Health

 Dog owners who take their pets for walks, runs and hikes on a regular basis will receive the benefits of exercise.
 Studies show that dog owners are far more likely to meet recommended daily requirements because they have physical activity built into their routines.
 The outdoors are a perfect way to recharge your mental health.
 Getting outside and walking or riding horses is an easy, accessible method for enjoying the many benefits of being in nature that we don't often experience.

 Dogs and cats should be fed on a regular schedule, so pet owners need to get up—even if they're feeling sluggish or crabby.
 Pets provide people with the motivation that's needed to start their day off right.
-Caring for a dog, horse or cat is the perfect reminder that we should be looking after ourselves as well.
-For example, teens in Equine Assisted Therapy have been shown to remember how important it was to care for themselves and their health when they groom horses.
+Caring for a dog, horse, or cat is the perfect reminder that we should be looking after ourselves as well.
+For example, teens in Equine Assisted Therapy have been shown to remember how important it is to care for themselves and their health when they groom horses.

 5) Pets help you live in the moment